-Wearing a black Ramones T-shirt that shows off her colorful tattoos, her long black haired pulled into two long ponytails, Rachel Houghton recalls her younger days.
+Wearing a black Ramones T-shirt that shows off her colorful tattoos, her black hair pulled into two long ponytails, Rachel Houghton recalls her younger days.

 “I was a bartender and a punk rocker with no responsibility,” she said.